aymanbazyan/storeflow-docs/docs/01-Overview/01-About.md

 ### **2. Customer Storefront (Shopping Experience)**

-A clean and intuitive interface for customers to browse, shop, and purchase.
+A clean and intuitive interface for customers to browse and purchase.

 #### **Browsing & Discovery**